loui629f/SQL-Scripts/Scripts.md

 			on delete no action);

-create procedure spSelectAllEvents
+create procedure spSelectNotConfirmedEvents
 as
-select * from EVENT
+select * from EVENT where EventConfirmed = 0;
-go;

 create procedure spSelectAllShifts
 as